 - the laws of which country will rule in the case of any disputes.

 You need to think through all the possibilities thoroughly before you launch your draw or competition, and make sure everyone involved in running the competition is aware that Ts&Cs exist and what they say.
-Entrants to need to know that there are Ts&Cs, and where they can read them.
+Entrants to need to know that there are Ts&Cs, and where they can read them, and have a copy to take away if they want.

-For further information on the topics covered in this blog post, I recommend the following sources:
+For further information on the topics covered in this blog post, I recommend exploring the following excellent sources: